DataCurationWorkshop/HongKongCurationWorkshop/README.md

 To reference this work, or the workshop in a general way, please use the following citation:

-`AUTHORS AND ORDER (2015) Data Curation Workshop: University of Hong Kong.
+`Downie, J.S., Thomer, A.K., & Weber, N.M.
+(2015).
+Data Curation Workshop: University of Hong Kong.
 IDEALS ARK`

 #Licenses for this work